 We will require a £195 deposit per person at time of booking with the balance payable no later than eight weeks before we leave.

 Travel and health insurance

 All singers are required to take out appropriate travel insurance and supply their policy details to us before the course begins.
-You should also bring an EHIC card with you.
+You should also bring a GHIC card or an EHIC card - if yours is still valid.

 If you have any questions at all please contact Nick Couchman (email@example.com) or Emma Ford (firstname.lastname@example.org) .
 You can also ring us on 01462 893972 but please bear in mind that we are often out of the office.